-Pilot and Production Rings for Windows 10 Monthly Security Patches
+Pilot and Production Rings for Windows 10 or Windows 11 Monthly Security Patches

 One is for the pilot machines which are on Windows 10 CBB and the second ring is for the production machines which are on Windows 10 CBB.
 The same applies to Windows 10 CB devices, and the CB machines should also have two rings.

 Pilot Windows 10 CB Quality Updates Ring - Monthly patch pilot ring Production Windows 10 CB Quality Updates Ring - Monthly patch production ring Pilot Windows 10 CBB Quality Updates Ring - Monthly patch pilot ring Production Windows 10 CBB Quality Updates Ring - Monthly patch production ring